fabsig/GPBoost/data/README.md

-# Data sets used in demos
+# Description of data sets

-## gdp_european_regions.csv
+- **gdp_european_regions.csv and shape_European_regions.zip**

-The data is gross domestic product (GDP) data collected by Massimo Giannini, University of Rome Tor Vergata, from Eurostat.
-There is data for 242 European regions collected over two years 2000 and 2021.
-I.e., the number of data points is 484.
+    - Gross domestic product (GDP) data and shape file for spatial polygons for NUTS2 regions collected by Massimo Giannini, University of Rome Tor Vergata, from Eurostat.
+See [**Mixed effects machine learning with GPBoost for grouped and areal spatial econometric data demo**](https://htmlpreview.github.io/?https://github.com/fabsig/GPBoost/blob/master/examples/European_GDP_spatial_grouped_data.html) for information on the data

-The response variable is

-- (log) GDP / capita.

-There are four predictor variables:

-- L: (log) share of employment (empl/pop)
-- K: (log) fixed capital/population
-- Pop: log(population)
-- Edu: share of tertiary education

-Further, there are spatial coordinates:

-- Long: region longitude
-- Lat: region latitude

-A spatial region ID:

-- Group: the region ID (from 1 to 242)

-A spatial cluster ID:

-- cl: identifies the cluster the region belongs
+    - Terms of usage and rights: see https://ec.europa.eu/eurostat/about-us/policies/copyright ("Eurostat has a policy of encouraging free re-use of its data, both for non-commercial and commercial purposes.")